jlorince/GitHubMenuBar/README.md

  - [Nerd fonts](https://github.com/ryanoasis/nerd-fonts) (handled by install script)
  - [teminal-notifier](https://github.com/julienXX/terminal-notifier) (Optional, handled by install script)

+## Updating

+If you already have GMB configured and running, just pull down the repo, run the install script again, and you're all set!

-## Getting started
+## Getting started for the first time

 1. Make sure you have a GitHub [personal access token](see https://github.com/settings/tokens) For full functionality, the token should have full repo, user, and notification permissions.

-1. Launch BitBar and choose a plugin directory,

-3. Clone this repo, and run the install script `bash install.sh` from the repo root.
+2. Clone this repo, and run the install script (`bash install.sh`) from the repo root.
+BitBar will automatically launch when installation completes.

-4. Copy the file `GitHubMenuBar.5s.py` to the plugins directory you configured in step 2.
-The `.5s` naming convention tells BitBar to run this script every 5s.
-Feel free to modify the update frequency, keeping in mind this is only the interval at which the UI updates to match the server state, *not* how often the server does a data refresh with GitHub.

-5. Ensure that the shebang in `GitHubMenuBar.5s.py` matches your system Python.

-    IMPORTANT!
-If you're using Pyenv, you're shebang will also need to include the value of PYENV_VERSION environment variable.
-An example shebang would thus look like:
-    `#!/usr/bin/env PYTHONIOENCODING=UTF-8 PYENV_VERSION=py-3.6.3 /path/to/pyenv/python`

-6. Launch the Bitbar app!
-The first time the plugin runs, click the GitHub logo, then select "Click to setup GitHubMenuBar" and follow the instructions to setup your config file.

-## Updating

-Proper version managment is a TODO, so for now just pull the repo, and re-run the install script.
-Your settings are saved in your home directory and will be preserved.
+3. If you had BitBar installed prior to installation, the install script should have copied the auto-generated script to your BitBar plugins directory, so move on to step 4.
+If not, when the BitBar app launches it will prompt you to select your plugins directory.
+Do so, and copy `GitHubMenuBar.5s.py` from repo root to the plugins directory (this file will have been generated automatically by the install script).

+4, At this point BitBar should be running and you'll see a GitHub icon in your MenuBar.
+Click it, and select the open to setup GMB.
+This will open a config file in your terminal.

+5. Set your GitHub access token and username in the config file, and you're all set.

 ## How does it work?